xtyrrell/now-discordjs/README.md

+# Important: ZEIT Now version 1 deprecation
+Please note that as of 03/04/2020, ZEIT has deprecated Now version 1.
+This version allowed continuously-running services, which the technique described in this guide took advantage of.
+As of 01/05/2020, it will no longer be possible to create a new Now version 1 deployment.

+This template has not been removed as it may still be helpful as a reference when deploying your Discord bot somewhere else.

+Hopefully this template can be ported to another platform, such as Heroku.

+Until then, be cautious when following this guide!

 # now-discordjs
-A template for developing a discord.js bot to deploy on ZEIT's free Now deployment platform.
+This was a template for developing a discord.js bot to deploy on ZEIT's free Now deployment platform.

 ## Quickstart
 1. Clone this repository